BDC Hamburger Icon

 Open row

-For startups, winning awards can help your company increase brand awareness and boost credibility.
-As your business scales, awards promote loyalty and trust while providing a competitive edge.
+Awards can be a boon for businesses of all sizes and at all stages.
+For startups, winning awards can help increase brand awareness and boost credibility.
+As a business scales, awards promote loyalty and trust while providing a competitive edge.
+Awards also boost employee morale and improve employee retention as team members celebrate their organization’s success.

-According to Best Business Awards, award-winning small businesses can see a 63% increase in income and a 39% growth in sales.
-Large companies also benefit, seeing a 48% increase in income and a 37% growth in sales.
+According to Best Business Awards, award-winning small businesses can see a 63 percent increase in income and a 39 percent increase in sales.
+Large companies also benefit, seeing a 48 percent increase in income and a 37 percent growth in sales.

 The business benefits from winning awards